-MSI have this week announced their new 34″ sized ‘MEG ARTYMIS 341 Mini LED’ display (is it just us or are these names getting a bit silly?).
+Back in November 2021 MSI have announced their new 34″ sized ‘MEG ARTYMIS 341 Mini LED’ display (is it just us or are these names getting a bit silly?).
 This new screen offers an aggressively curved 1000R ultrawide display with a 21:9 aspect ratio.
-They have not revealed much in the way of specs and features, with the launch event only really focusing on the fact that it has a Mini LED backlight to enhance contrast and colours.
+They have not themselves revealed much in the way of specs and features, with the launch event only really focusing on the fact that it has a Mini LED backlight to enhance contrast and colours.
+We have a bit more from the promotion that AU Optronics have done for the backlight they have used for this screen though.
 The information we do have is included below, but we will update this news piece when we have more.

 Mini LED Backlight for HDR

-The MEG ARTYMIS 341 Mini LED display has, as the name suggests, a Mini LED backlight.
+The MEG ARTYMIS 341 Mini LED display has, as the name suggests, a Mini LED backlight (in fact it’s a new “AMLED” backlight discussed more below).
 This offers local dimming capabilities far beyond what is possible from widespread edge-lit backlights, helping to offer improved performance for HDR content.
 The screen is certified under the VESA DisplayHDR 1000 scheme as a result, including a peak brightness of 1000 nits.
 It is not clear how many dimming zones this Mini LED backlight will have at the moment as it was not discussed.

 The screen has been produced in conjunction with panel manufacturer AU Optronics and featured their so called “AMLED” (Adaptive Mini LED) technology with their “adaptive control technology”.
 AUO describe this as follows: